Sailing ship: 1850 to 1900

 Coastal top-sail schooners with a crew as small as two managing the sail handling became an efficient way to carry bulk cargo, since only the fore-sails required tending while tacking and steam-driven machinery was often available for raising the sails and the anchor.

+1950 to 2000

 In the 20th century, the DynaRig allowed central, automated control of all sails in a manner that obviates the need for sending crew aloft.
 This was developed in the 1960s in Germany as a low-carbon footprint propulsion alternative for commercial ships.
 The rig automatically sets and reefs sails; its mast rotates to align the sails with the wind.
 The sailing yachts Maltese Falcon and Black Pearl employ the rig.

+21st century and contemporary experimental sail

+In the 21st century, due to concern about climate change and the possibility of cost savings, companies explored using wind-power to reduce heavy fuel needs on large containerized cargo ships.
+By 2023, around 30 ships were using sails or attached kites, with the number expected to grow.
+The following year, The Economist wrote that the technology was at an inflection point as it moved from trials and testing towards adoption by the industry.

 Features

 Every sailing ship has a sail plan that is adapted to the purpose of the vessel and the ability of the crew; each has a hull, rigging and masts to hold up the sails that use the wind to power the ship; the masts are supported by standing rigging and the sails are adjusted by running rigging.